nmerovingian/FreeSim/README.md

 * X = A + C, A + e = B, dissociative CE reaction
 * A + e = B， A<sub>abs</sub> + e = B<sub>abs</sub>, one eletctron reduction with adsorbed species, adsorption described with Langmuir Isotherm theory

-Most of the mechanism support Butler-Volmer and Nernst kinetics.
+Most of the mechanism support Butler-Volmer, Nernst and asymmetric Marcus-Hush kinetics.
 Radial and linear diffusions are also supported in most mechanisms.
 Prequilibrium of species are supported in CE and dissociative CE reactions.
+Semi-infinite and thin-layer boundary conditions are supported.

 Chronoamperometry of most mechanisms are supported.

-Simulation now also supports semi-infinite vs. finite element simulation.

 # Installs
 A few common packages including PyQt5, pyqtgraph, Sympy, Numpy and Pandas are required to be installed.
 Python version 3.6 and above is recommended